Guttural R: Khmer

 Whereas standard Khmer uses an alveolar trill for /r/, the colloquial Phnom Penh dialect uses a uvular pronunciation for the phoneme, which may be elided and leave behind a residual tonal or register contrast.

 Bantu

 Sesotho originally used an alveolar trill /r/, which has shifted to uvular /ʀ/ in modern times.

 Hill-Maṛia

-Hill-Maṛia (sometimes considered a dialect of Gondi) has a /ʁ/ corresponding to /r/ in other realated languages or *t̠ from proto Dravidian.
+Hill-Maṛia (sometimes considered a dialect of Gondi) has a /ʁ/ corresponding to /r/ in other related languages or *t̠ from proto Dravidian.

 Rhotic-agnostic guttural consonants written as rhotics

 There are languages where certain indigenous guttural consonants came to be written with symbols used in other languages to represent rhotics, thereby giving the superficial appearance of a guttural R without actually functioning as true rhotic consonants.

 Inuit languages

 The Inuit languages Greenlandic and Inuktitut either orthographize or transliterate their voiced uvular obstruent as r.
 In Greenlandic, this phoneme is [ʁ], while in Inuktitut it is [ɢ].
 This spelling was convenient because these languages do not have non-lateral liquid consonants, and guttural realizations of r are common in various languages, particularly the colonial languages Danish and French.
 But the Alaskan Inupiat language writes its [ʁ] phoneme instead as ġ, reserving r for its retroflex [ʐ] phoneme, which Greenlandic and Inuktitut do not have.